 Early Years Teacher Programme

-What is the Early Years Teacher Programme?
+What is Early Years Initial Teacher Training?

 What is an early years teacher (EYT)?